awwright/uri-template-router/README.md

 ### Router

-The `Router` class maintains a list of routers
+The `Router` class maintains a list of routes.

-In the context of a Router, a template is stored in a _Route_ object.
+A _Route_ is a URI template associated with an optional name.

-Call `Router#addTemplate` to add a template to the search tree:
+Call `Router#addTemplate` to add a route to the search tree:

 ```javascript
 var router = new Router;